Conductive atomic force microscopy: Challenges of CAFM on soft materials

+The Linear Regime Method is based on the force versus distance spectroscopy curves.
+In this quasi-static approach, the cantilever follows an approach-retract cycle towards the sample with constant velocity.
+Hooke's law is used to select the force to be exerted.
+F=k*z, where F is the applied force, k is the cantilever constant and z is the cantilever deflection relative to the rest deflection position.
+However, this method is slow with an approach-retract cycle of 1 sec.
+At this rate, it can take up to 3 days to measure a standard 512 x 512 image.

+A new approach to resolve these issues is the Soft ResiScope mode which combines fast point contacts and constant force.

 CAFM probes

 The main problem of the CAFM is that the probes are more expensive and wear out faster than those used in topographic AFM maps, mainly due to the high current densities flowing through the tip/sample nanojunction, but also due to lateral friction.
 The premature degradation of a CAFM tip not only increases the cost of the experiments, but also reduces the reliability of the data collected.
 For this reason, when using CAFM, tip conductivity characterization (using a reference sample) before and after the experiments is highly recommended; only if the CAFM tip holds the same conductivity before and after is the data collected considered reliable.
 The first types of conductive nanoprobes used in CAFM experiments, which are still widely used nowadays, consist on standard silicon nanoprobes (as those used in topographic AFM measurements) varnished with thin metallic films, including Pt, Au, Ru, Ti and Cr, among others.
 The varnish should be thick enough to withstand the large current densities and frictions, and at the same time thin enough to not increase significantly the radius of the tip apex, maintaining its sharpness and ensuring a high lateral resolution of the CAFM technique.
 As mentioned, the lifetime of the metal-varnished tips for CAFM experiments is much shorter than in any other AFM mode, mainly due to metallic varnish melting and loss of tip mass during the scans.
 To solve this problem, CAFM silicon tips varnished with hard materials like phosphorus-doped diamond have appeared.
 The main problems of diamond-coapted CAFM tips are: i) they are much more expensive, and ii) they are very stiff and can damage (scratch) the surface of the samples under tests.
 Another option is to use sharpened metallic wires as the tip, but also the use of hone techniques increases their price (compared to metal-coated Si tips).
 Furthermore, these tips can also degrade (lose their conductivity) by particle adhesion.
 A cheap and effective methodology to protect CAFM tips from degrading is to coat them with graphene, which can withstand well the high current densities and mechanical friction.
 Moreover, graphene is inert and slows down particle adhesion to the tip apex.